 During emergencies information may be available from a number of sources.
 It is important to sign up for and be prepared to get information in several ways since not all methods are used for all emergencies, and power outages and other effects of the disaster may cause disruptions in how people get information.

-- Register for Town of Framingham Municipal News & Announcements
+- Register for City of Framingham Municipal News & Announcements

-- Stay connected with social media, "Like" the Town of Framingham on Facebook and "Follow" @Framingham_MA on Twitter
+- Stay connected with social media, "Like" the City of Framingham on Facebook and "Follow" @Framingham_MA on Twitter

 - "Like" MEMA's Facebook page, "Follow" @MassEMA on Twitter or visit MEMA's webpage